nttde/dnac_pnp/README.rst

 * Pre-checks for valid sites
 * Pre-checks for device status
 * Decision based on site status and device status
+* Read day0 template
+* Decide on day0 template parameters are provided properly or not
+* Shows day0 template parameters
+* Day0 configuration

 Dependencies
 ------------